NIB Scholarship for User Centred Design Research

 26 January 2018

-It is the intention of these scholarships to support students undertaking an honours design research project (Intelligent Avatars and Smart Health) into the role that user centred design research can play in understanding and communicating healthy lifestyle behaviours.
+It is the intention of these scholarships to support students undertaking an honours design research project into the role that user centred design research can play in understanding and communicating healthy lifestyle behaviours.
 The successful recipients will be offered the opportunity to participant in a joint UON/NIB project which can be used as the project required as a part of the curriculum for their DESN4215, DESN4220, DESN4230, DESN4240 subjects.

 These scholarships were established by nib to support initiatives that have a positive and lasting impact on nationwide health issues and sees user centred design research as central to solving the complex social problems these health issues represent. nib knows there is a nationwide shortage of user centred designers in Australia and recognises that the University of Newcastle's Bachelor of Visual Communication and Bachelor of Visual Communication Honours programs are addressing these critical skills shortages. nib is offering these scholarships to assist the UoN in fostering those skills at the honours level in the Bachelor of Visual Communication Honours degree.